 Truth be told, the TD First Class Travel Visa Infinite Card was what my wife and I used for the longest time as our joint credit card since it’s TD’s flagship credit card for its TD Rewards program.
 This was a convenient way for us to earn points for travel, but was it the best choice?
 Keep reading my TD First Class Travel Visa Infinite Card Review and find out how the card works and if you should consider applying for it.

 - $120 annual fee – First year free – Must apply by December 5, 2021

 - Earn 20,000 TD Rewards points after your first purchase

 - 80,000 additional TD Rewards points when you spend $1,500 in the first 90 days

 - Earn 9 TD points per $1 spent when you book on Expedia for TD

 - Earn 3 TD Points per $1 spent on all other purchases

 - Travel insurance included

-The 20,000 points welcome bonus is worth up to $100 since TD points are worth 0.5c per point when used on Expedia for TD or 0.4c when booking your own travel.
+TD points are worth 0.5 cents per point when used on Expedia for TD or 0.4c when booking your own travel.
 If you compare the TD First Class Travel to the cards on my list of the best travel credit cards in Canada, you’ll realize that there are better welcome bonuses out there.